tpoisot/DataSharingPaper/DataSharing-MS.md

 Except when they are deposited into large-scale databases, data usually live (in various states of dormancy) on the hard drives of researchers.
-These data are usually formatted in the way where they were used to produce the few figures or run statistical analyses used in the published account, which is to say mostly as a spreadsheet, or a raw text file [@Akmon2011].
-Probably one of the most commonly used, the CSV (Comma separated values) format, is introducing significant risks for errors, notably because it lacks a formal specification (the chief problem being that the field delimiter will vary with the computer locale, and can interfere badly with the decimal separator or text characters).
-Yet, more robust and sharing-friendly formats exist, which should be taken advantage of as they offer an unprecedented way to organize information in a way maximizing accessibility.
+These data are usually formatted in the way where they were used to produce the figures or run statistical analyses used in the published account, which is to say mostly as a spreadsheet, or a raw text file [@Akmon2011].
+Probably one of the most commonly used, the CSV (Comma Separated Values) format, is introducing significant risks for errors, notably because it lacks a formal specification (the chief problem being that the field delimiter will vary with the computer locale, and can interfere badly with the decimal separator or text characters).
+Although CSV is simpled to comprehend, more robust and (in our opinion) sharing-friendly formats exist, which should be taken advantage of as they offer an unprecedented way to organize information in a way maximizing accessibility.
 For example, the *JavaScript Object Notation* (JSON) [@Crockford2006] allows a context-rich representation of data, which can be based on templates (thus ensuring that several groups will present their data in the same way).
 Building upon this format, a working group can put together a syntax to represent a given type of ecological data, then provide JSON templates for other people to release these data.
 JSON templates (i) serve as a data-specification, and (ii) can validate the data, thus ensuring that no errors have been made.
 In addition, JSON is the *de facto* standard format in most APIs (Application Programming Interface, essentially a common, well-documented way to interact with, and re-use, a particular application or data-base).
 In the ecological sciences, there are now publications outlets focused only on methodological papers (e.g. *Methods in Ecology and Evolution*, and to some extent *BMC Bioinformatics*), and several other journals have sections for